Shadow and stability of quantum-corrected black holes: The strategy to generate exterior solutions

 where

-It is remarkable that the effective exterior metric in Eq. \eqref{eq:exterior-metric} is just the one obtained directly by loop quantizing the spherically symmetric exterior spacetime in \cite{Kelly:2020uwj}.
-By the interior-exterior matching procedure presented above, we obtain the effective exterior metric \eqref{eq:exterior-metric}.
 It is easy to see that the effective metric \eqref{eq:exterior-metric} tends to the classical metric \eqref{eq:line-element-exterior-classical} as $\Delta\rightarrow0$.
 This behavior also holds for large scale with $r>>\sqrt{\Delta}$.
-Hence the effective exterior metric \eqref{eq:exterior-metric} go to the classical Schwarzschild metric as expected.
+Hence the effective exterior metric \eqref{eq:exterior-metric} goes to the classical Schwarzschild metric \eqref{eq:line-element-exterior-classical}.
+It is remarkable that the effective exterior metric with $k=0$ in Eq.~\eqref{eq:exterior-metric} is just the one obtained directly by loop quantizing the spherically symmetric exterior spacetime in~\cite{Kelly:2020uwj}.
+In contrast to the classical case where the exterior metric always takes the Schwarzschild one for different $k$, the quantum-corrected exterior metrics for different $k$ are actually different from each other in the effective theory.

 The energy density $\rho_+$ in ${\cal M}^+$ measured by the static observer can be obtained as